QATest463/WebWorkQA/PROJECT_OVERVIEW.md

 # WebWorkQA 📋

-**Modular QA Documentation for the WebWork Platform**
+**Modular Quality Assurance Documentation for the WebWork Time Tracking Platform**

-This repository contains structured, modular QA documentation for the **Time Tracking module** of the WebWork platform.
+This repository contains complete, scalable, and modular QA documentation for manual and automated testing of the WebWork platform.
-It follows a real-world QA approach — from manual testing to automation — and serves as a portfolio-ready example of scalable test documentation.
+It demonstrates best practices for both individual and collaborative QA work.

 ---